 But coaching is not training.
 Leadership training has minimal long term impact.
 Why?

 Training is one size fits all, and people are different.
-An coaching program doesn’t teach techniques, it teaches principles, and then helps individualize that knowledge to each person, taking advantage of their unique mix of skills, strengths and weaknesses.
+A coaching program doesn’t teach techniques, it teaches principles, and then helps individualize that knowledge to each person, helping them take advantage of their unique mix of skills, strengths, and weaknesses.

 Training is an event.
 Coaching is a process.
 You can’t expect an event to develop anything but enthusiasm.
 To make substantive changes takes time.
 A typical coaching engagement runs a year or more.